Overview

 Sports & Recreation

-- MacHale Park – a 28,000‑capacity GAA stadium, home to the Castlebar Mitchels football and hurling teams.
+- MacHale Park – A 28,000‑capacity GAA stadium, home to the Castlebar Mitchels football and hurling teams.
+It regularly hosts Connacht championship fixtures.

 Culture & Nightlife